xrcyz/xrcyz.github.io/_posts/2022-04-24-neural-cellular-automata-writeup.md

 tags:       [creative coding, javascript, neural networks, cellular automata, reaction diffusion, voxels, raymarching]
 ---

-One year ago I decided that I would hand-weight a neural network in order to understand how it works.
+About a year ago I decided that I would hand-weight a neural network in order to understand how it works.
 I felt like I could read all the matrix math and draw all the network diagrams and still have no idea why answers come out when inputs go in.
 I needed to strip and rebuild a neural network bolt by bolt, weight by weight, to see inside the forbidden blackbox.

 Since then I've made a [post](../_posts/NN-Boolean-Algebra) about my current mental model.
 I'm not going to cover that ground again.
 Instead I want to summarise my journey from Conway's Game of Life to 3D rendering a neural reaction diffusion model.